MDM Dictionary

 9. Create levels if required.

-10. Set up selection schema to automate element selection by the specified rules.
+10. Set up selection schema to automate element selection by specified rules.
 Going to the page is available after saving dictionary settings.

 12. Set up alternative hierarchies.
 Going to the page is available after saving dictionary settings.